Search ranking factor correlation studies are bullshit.

 Finally, know that if you look at enough metrics, even if they’re all completely unrelated, you will find ones with strong correlations.

-Imagine the buzz in the SEO industry if a handful of metrics could predict 99% of the variations in Google rankings.
+Imagine the buzz in the SEO industry if a handful of metrics of Google searches could predict 99% of the variations in Google rankings.

 “Secrets of Google’s algorithm finally revealed!”